brenoxav/space-travelers-hub/README.md

 ![screenshot](./screenshot-2.png)
 ![screenshot](./screenshot-3.png)

-A React and Redux app consuming data from the SpaceX API.
+A React and Redux single page app consuming data from the SpaceX API.

 ## Built With